Sexually Transmitted Diseases (STDs)

 Doctor & medicine-based advice linked to each cause

-Pre-exposure prophylaxis (PrEP) is a daily pill for HIV-negative individuals at high risk, reducing HIV acquisition by over 99%.
-Post-exposure prophylaxis (PEP) must be started within 72 hours of potential HIV exposure.
+Pre-exposure prophylaxis (PrEP) with tenofovir/emtricitabine reduces HIV risk by over 99% when taken daily.
+Post-exposure prophylaxis (PEP) must be started within 72 hours of potential HIV exposure and continued for 28 days.

 Top 5 Alternative Home Remedies for Sexually Transmitted Diseases (STDs)